 The original Google Sites, now called “Classic Google Sites” was released in 2008 after the acquisition of JotSpot in 2006.
 The product did not see much in the way of enhancements for many years.

-The new Google Sites appears to be built from the ground up, which means not only a modern set of design components and full device responsiveness, but an app that fits in much better with the rest of the G Suite offerings.
-Continue reading New Google Sites 2016: A “Host” of Possibilities
+The new Google Sites was built from the ground up, which means not only a modern set of design components and full device responsiveness, but an app that fits in much better with the rest of the G Suite offerings.
+Continue reading New Google Sites: A “Host” of Possibilities

 Google Sites is not necessarily the first application that enters the mind of most people as a platform for building out a corporate website, but there are a number of Google Sites use cases that organizations can take advantage of.